Farama-Foundation/ViZDoom/doc/DoomGame.md

 | Java   | `void setRenderParticles(boolean particles)` |
 | Python | `void set_render_particles(bool particles)`  |

-Determine if particles will be rendered in game.
+Determine if the particles will be rendered in game.

 Default value: true